 On the other hand, there are a few downsides to it including the following:

-To be fair, physical brainstorming will enable you to better manage the quality of the session itself.
+To be fair, physical brainstorming will enable you to better manage the quality of the session itself because you can control the environment and the people in it.

 As for digital brainstorming, it is done using tools, like brainstorming software, where participants do not have to be in the same place at the same time to make the brainstorming session successful.